Sunday, December 21, 2008

 It is always still a little shocking to see her handwriting so long after she passed away.
 Every once in awhile I look at inscriptions on old cards that she gave me, and run my fingers across her words, wondering what she was thinking and feeling at the time that she signed them.

 Mama with her sisters, used to do big batches of all the cookies they made every holiday so that they could split them up, and though this is a fairly big batch, I'd be willing to bet that they probably at least doubled, and possibly even tripled this one.
-If I halve the recipe, I get about 2-1/2 dozen finger cookies, so I think the full recipe below probably yields about 5 dozen - depending on how fat you roll them.
+If I halve the recipe, I get about 2-1/2 dozen finger cookies, so I estimated that the full recipe below probably yields about 5 dozen - depending on how fat you roll them.
 As you see, I tend to roll them kinda fat!

 Speaking of which... don't expect the rolled "fingers" to stay completely round.
 They will, of course, flatten a bit on the bottom as they cook, but you can see that they still resemble a log or "finger" shape, which is how they got their name.
-These are known by many names across the world - often depending on how they are shaped.
-Pecan sandies, sand tarts, snowball cookies, pecan nougat cookies, Mexican hats, or Mexican wedding cookies, Russian tea cakes, and down in Cajun country, cocoons.
-Georgia, one of our Facebook readers, says that the Greeks and Germans use almonds and that the Greek Cookies are called Kourabiethes and the German cookies are Vanillekipferl.
-Apparently these are a well-loved cookie everywhere!

 I have seen comments across the net about dry and crumbly dough for these types of cookies, but I can assure you that my Mama's recipe is anything but.
 They are simply perfect, and definitely a traditional Christmas cookie for me, and if I make no other, I always make these in memory of my mama.
-They are of course delicious and enjoyable any time of the year and would be great for any potluck, church supper, or as a funeral food.
-I hope that you enjoy them.

 From Sara B: I have made 4 batches of your recipe SO FAR!
 FABULOUS...I have people asking for the recipe.
 Love baking and sharing recipes, esp. during the holidays!
 Thank you so much...Merry Christmas